saopayne/antaeus/README.md

 ### Running

-There are 2 options for running anteus.
+There are 2 options for running Anteus.
 You either need libsqlite3 or docker.
 Docker is easier but more invasive to setup.

 *Running Natively*